 Here’s what you need to know, simplified:

 Odds are that the process will be less emotional or combative if you’ve taken care of these details before any substantive business occurs.
-Plus, you can rip off the Band-Aid easier if the buy sell agreement is just one of several contracts and forms on your to-do list for kicking off business operations.
+Plus, you can rip off the Band-Aid easier if the buy-sell agreement is just one of several contracts, documents, and forms on your to-do list for kicking off business operations.

 Estate taxes can take a huge bite out of the money you’d get for selling your business.
 The same holds true if any of your successors sell the shares they received from you, too.
 You’ll want to make sure you have an honest, conservative valuation formula within your agreement.
 Or, you might open yourself or others up to otherwise avoidable taxes as part of a sale.

 Buy-Sell Agreement Template

 For those not quite ready to hire a lawyer, there are free buy-sell agreement templates available that can help you get the ball rolling.
 As your business grows, it’s smart to have a lawyer draft up an agreement, but for new business owners this can be a more cost effective way to get started.
 For example, Rocket Lawyer offers a free buy-sell agreement template.
 They have a template available for each state.

 Sometimes, having business partners means making hard decisions.
 But if you have business partners, drawing up a buy-sell agreement is very important.
 After all, you’ve worked hard to get to a point where you’ve gotten a business off the ground—a buy-sell agreement ensures that what you’ve built is protected.